nathanlarsen1/InvestigateSuspiciousFileHash/README.md

 <h2>Summary</h2>

-In this excerise, I demonstrated the use of diskpart to wipe a drive as a Cybersecurity Analyst.
-This example displayed how drives can easily be wiped for reuse.
+In this excerise, I demonstrated the use of hashing and investigating suspicious files as a Cybersecurity Analyst.
+This example displayed how effective crowdsourcing is by the VirusTotal results.